tmutengwa/TODO_APP/README.md

 ## License

-This project is for educational purposes as part of a Django homework assignment.
+This project is for educational purposes as part of a AI Assisted Development homework assignment.

 ## Author